-

 How is Knox County reimagining high schools?

-Knox County Schools has partnered with Ford Next Generation Learning (Ford NGL) and Knox Education Foundation to foster a community conversation around college and career preparedness and the types of experiences, skills, and competencies our students need to truly be ready for success beyond high school graduation, whether that means enrolling in postsecondary, enlisting in the military, or gaining employment in a local high-wage, high-skill, and in-demand profession.
+Knox County Schools partnered with Ford Next Generation Learning (Ford NGL) and Knox Education Foundation to foster a community conversation around college and career preparedness and the types of experiences, skills, and competencies our students need to truly be ready for success beyond high school graduation, whether that means enrolling in college or trade school, enlisting in service to their country, or gaining employment in a local high-wage, high-skill, and in-demand profession with an entrepreneurial mindset.

 -